Frequently Asked Questions

-A: No prerequisites for admission, but it is required for the candidate to take BIO 1314 Human Anatomy and Physiology I prior to beginning the first fall semester in the Program.
+A: No prerequisites for admission, but it is required for the candidate to complete BIO 1314 Human Anatomy and Physiology I with a grade of "C" or better prior to beginning the first fall semester in the Program.
 This course is offered at Oklahoma City Community College during the summer semesters.

 Q: Is it hard to get a job as a PTA?

 A: PTA is listed in the top 5 best careers.
 There is an excellent job market in a variety of settings.
 The OCCC program can report 97-100% employment for the PTAs who seek physical therapy jobs.
 A bulletin board, located in the PTA laboratory provides listing of all available PTA jobs as well as PT Technician jobs.